-Ridley Road is a four-part series starting on BBC1 from Sunday Oct.
-3 at 9pm, then all episodes will be released on streaming service BBCiPlayer, while in the US it will be coming to PBS Masterpiece in due course.
-The drama set on East London’s Ridley Road in 1962, a time when anti-Semitism was flourishing and the neo-Nazi group The National Socialist Movement (NSM) was on the rise.
+In the UK all episodes are streaming on BBC iPlayer.
+Ridley Road premieres in the US on PBS Masterpiece in May.
+The drama is set in East London’s Ridley Road in 1962 — a time when anti-Semitism was flourishing and the neo-Nazi group The National Socialist Movement (NSM) was on the rise.

 The story follows a young Jewish girl Vivien Epstein (Agnes O’Casey) who moves to London from Manchester, looking for her boyfriend Jack (Tom Varey).
 Vivien discovers that Jack has infiltrated the fascist group, the NSM, led by the fanatical Colin Jordan (Rory Kinnear) with his thuggish driver Lee (Danny Hatchard), and is working undercover for the Jewish resistance group The 62 Group.

-Tracy-Ann plays Nancy Malinovsky who is close to Vivien, and here she tells us about her Ridley Road role….
+Tracy-Ann plays Nancy Malinovsky who is close to Vivien and she tells us about her Ridley Road role.

 “Nancy is a brilliant female character,” says Tracy-Ann Oberman.
 “She’s married to Soly (Eddie Marsan), who is the leader of the 62 Group.
 Nancy is brave, fearless, clever, passionate about fighting Nazis, proud of her community and her Jewish identity and she goes out of her way to be a really important member.
 She’s almost like the brains behind the 62 group, fighting Colin Jordan and the NSM.
 She also takes on the role of mentoring Vivien.”